 A youth may meet the risk-level eligibility criteria for an EBP, but because the EBP is not offered where they are supervised by juvenile probation, they are not counted as eligible (i.e. eligibility indicates both eligibility as determined through the assessment tool, and the availability of the EBP in the county where the youth is served).
 Youth who are low-risk are generally considered eligible for only one EBP - Coordination of Services (COS).
 Youth who are determined moderate or high risk may be determined eligible for one or more of the following programs: Washington State Aggression Replacement Training (WSART), Functional Family Therapy (FFT), Family Integrated Transitions (FIT), and Multi-Systemic Therapy (MST).
-In this report, youth who were eligible for multiple EBPs are counted for each EBP.

-Between July 1, 2013 and June 30, 2014, there were 8,506 eligibilities for EBPs across the state.
-Although there were 8,506 eligibilities in fiscal year 2014, these were only assigned to 4,976 individual youth.
+Between July 1, 2014 and June 30, 2015, there were 8,026 eligibilities for EBPs across the state.
+Although there were 8,026 eligibilities in fiscal year 2015, these were only assigned to 4,711 individual youth.
 The separation in number of eligibilities to number of youth occurs because some youth are determined eligible for more than one EBP.
 Additionally, a youth may become eligible for the same program on more than one occasion if they served more than one probation term within the fiscal year.
-The small numbers for FIT and MST are due to the fact that the programs are offered in a very limited number of counties and that these programs are targeted at a narrowly defined group of juvenile offenders with multi-faceted needs.
+The small numbers for FIT and MST are due to the fact that the programs are offered in a very limited number of counties and these programs are targeted at a narrowly defined group of juvenile offenders with multi-faceted needs.